 News Corp.
 Said to Consider Naming Chase Carey as CEO, Succeeding Murdoch.
 News Corp. is considering elevating Chief Operating Officer Chase Carey to chief executive officer to succeed Rupert Murdoch, people with knowledge of the situation said.

-"I'd just like to say one sentence: This is the most humble day of my life. " Parbul/AFP/Getty Images.
+"I'd just like to say one sentence: This is the most humble day in my life," he said.
+The problem for the Murdochs is fundamental.
+'I Didn't Know Of It' "I didn't know of it.
+'People ...
 Scandal Splinters the Murdoch Family Business.
 Phone Hacking Charges Spread to Other British Tabloids.
 Just when you though the phone hacking scandal was stabilizing, a fresh batch of journalists are blowing the whistle on even more British tabloids.

 After Prime Minister David Cameron declared to Parliament Wednesday that investigators would be naive to think that phone hacking happened only at News Corp. -owned papers, a number of journalists came forward with reports of phone hacking at News of the World's competitors.
 In addition to renewed interest in Jude Law's lawsuit against The Sun, the new reports venture beyond Murdoch's empire.

 The New York Times reports: Five former journalists at The News of The World’s rival Sunday newspaper, The People, run by the Mirror group, said in interviews that they regularly witnessed hacking in that newsroom in the late 1990s to early 2000.
 RELATED: Why the Murdochs Are Second Guessing Their Escape Route Meanwhile, more details have been revealed about the Sean Hoare, the News of the World whistleblower who was found dead in his home on Monday.